qmlbook/qt6book/docs/ch02-start/hello-world.md

 :::

 ::: tip
 A typical Qt Quick application is made out of a runtime called the QmlEngine which loads the initial QML code.
 The developer can register C++ types with the runtime to interface with the native code.
 These C++ types can also be bundled into a plugin and then dynamically loaded using an import statement.
-The `qmlscene` and `qml` tool are pre-made runtimes, which can be used directly.
+The `qml` tool is a pre-made runtime which is used directly.
 For the beginning, we will not cover the native side of development and focus only on the QML aspects of Qt 6.
 This is why we start from a prototype project.
 :::

 Qt Creator creates several files for you.
 The `HelloWorld.qmlproject` file is the project file, where the relevant project configuration is stored.
 This file is managed by Qt Creator, so don’t edit it yourself.